 But there is a small industry that has quietly been producing six figure business owners for the past decade.
 Many of this industry's most successful people began as part-time side hustles.
 It has a low cost of entry and a high revenue per hour: It's home inspections.

 If you've never really considered it as a side hustle, you should.
 Despite what you hear in the news, it's still a great time to be a home inspector.
-And a changing market means their are more opportunities than ever.
+And a changing market means there are more opportunities than ever.
 Here's everything you need to know, starting with the most common objection:

 If you're imagining hard hats, tool belts, and safety vests, you may be relieved to know that many home inspectors don't come from the world of contracting or construction.
 In fact, many of the most successful home inspectors come from people-oriented backgrounds like real estate.